-Medical school application is, and always has been, extremely competitive.
+Medical School is, and always has been, extremely competitive.

 It consistently attracts the top students from every school.
-Oxford and Cambridge do this regardless of subject, so the difficulty to getting in is doubled.
+Oxford and Cambridge do this regardless of subject, so getting in is twice as hard.

 Medical schools are selecting the doctors of the future – those who will look after the health of many generations across the course of their career, and who will rise through the ranks to, in turn, train new doctors and shape the health service of the future.

-The application process has multiple steps, which help medical schools gather information about applicants to help their decision making.
+The application process has multiple steps, which helps medical schools gather information about applicants to help their decision making.
 The main components are your personal statement, admissions test and interview.
-Whilst this process may seem daunting, once you learn about each step and break each down into manageable chunks.
+Whilst this process may seem daunting, once you learn about each step and break each down into chunks, everything becomes a lot more manageable.

 A-Level subjects matter when applying to study Medicine.
 Biology and Chemistry are pretty much must-haves, with Physics and Maths trailing closely behind.